- Admission to the College

 - The College reserves the right to evaluate applications for admission and to refuse admission to applicants when it is considered to be in the best interest of the College.
 Factors in a student’s academic or personal record may be considered as a part of approving or denying a dual enrollment request.

 - Dual enrollment students must meet admission requirements, which include demonstrated proficiency in reading, writing, and mathematics established by the Virginia Community College System.
-See section on “Testing” for further information.
+See Testing for further information.

 - Dual enrollment students are not eligible for financial aid through NOVA.